 Social media influencers know that brands spot check their profiles to see how much engagement they are getting on their posts.
 Therefore, some will go through their past posts and simply delete the ones that received less than stellar views or likes.
 By doing so, they can make their timelines appear more consistent than they actually are.

-Marketers and influencers alike know that hashtags are a great way to drive more engagement for social media posts.
+Marketers and content creators alike know that hashtags are a great way to drive higher influencer engagement rates for social media posts.
 One common spam tactic is to "spam" hashtags, meaning attaching dozens of popular (and sometimes only tangentially related) hashtags to posts in order to gain more likes.
 While attaching hashtags to content is not in and of itself spammy, using too many hashtags, and using those that are not directly related to your post starts to look like spam at a certain point.

 One tip, some influencers know that marketers are on the look out for this tactic, and are adapting by burying their hashtags in comments, so look in the comments section too.

 Now the good news.
-There are best practices you can follow to reliably differentiate between real influencers and fake ones.
+There are best practices you can follow to reliably separate the fake influencers among the real ones.
 First, a tip:

-There are a number of online services that claim to detect fake followers for you.
-You simply enter in a user’s Instagram or Twitter handle and voila they will compile a report for you (often for a fee) outlining the percentage of their followers that are fake.
+There are a number of online services that claim to detect fake followers on Instagram or Twitter for you.
+You simply enter in a user’s handle and voila they will compile a report for you (often for a fee) outlining the percentage of their followers that are fake.

 The problem is that many of these services lack transparency by not revealing how their algorithms work, so there's no way to understand exactly how they define or detect fake followers.
 And our anecdotal tests suggest that data from some of these services can be inaccurate or misleading.